aerogear/graphback/docs/custom.md

 title: Custom Methods
 ---

 Graphback also allows people to add custom queries, mutations or subscriptions by generating empty stubs where users can write their resolvers.
-This can be done by defining `Query`, `Mutation` or `Subscription` in your datamodel.
+This can be done by defining `Query`, `Mutation` or `Subscription` in your data model.
 The syntax is similar to SDL syntax.

 ```
 type Query {